georgopk/Dip_T/Antenna-WITH-SRRs/results/Antennas_with_SRRs_SMALL/readme.txt

-Small Antenna with SRRs - Big antenna (NO SRRs)
+Small Antenna with SRRs - Small antenna (NO SRRs)